Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 After learning about the Tasty Bytes Organization, we will complete the process of setting up the Tasty Bytes Foundational Data Model, Workload Specific Roles + Warehouses and all necessary Role Based Access Control (RBAC).

-Upon finishing this Quickstart, you will have access to everything seen in the final Powered by Tasty Bytes - Quickstarts section.
+Upon finishing this Quickstart, you will have deployed the foundation required to run the assets seen in the Powered by Tasty Bytes - Quickstarts section.

 ### Who is Tasty Bytes?
 <img src="assets/who_is_tasty_bytes.png"/>